Stratxgy/Linora-Lib/README.md

 # Linora-Lib
 The roblox lib, Linora with documentation!

--
+> [!TIP}
--
+> I recommend using my [gitbook](https://stratxgy.gitbook.io/linora-lib), as in my opinion it's better than this.

 > [!IMPORTANT]
 > This is not mine.
 Find the real github [here](https://github.com/violin-suzutsuki/LinoriaLib)
 >